shakeelrao/cs350-docker/README.md

 Next, run `bash init.sh` to build the kernel.
 After the script finishes, press `CTRL p+q` to detach from the container.

 ## Workflow
-1. Modify the kernel source code locally (on the host)
+1. Modify the kernel source code locally
 2. Attach to the container: `docker exec -it CONTAINER_ID /bin/bash`
 3. Build and run the kernel
 4. Repeat!